Allergy Shots in Iowa City, IA: What to Know

 Are there allergists near me in Iowa City?

 Yes, Iowa City has strong allergist availability for a city its size, with practices at the University of Iowa Hospitals and Clinics serving the community's 76,000 residents.
 Nearby Cedar Rapids also offers additional specialist options.
-Telehealth allergy consultations with at-home sublingual immunotherapy offer a convenient alternative.
+Curex at-home SCIT (allergy shots) via telehealth offers a convenient alternative.

 Can I get allergy treatment at home in Iowa City, IA?

-Yes, Curex delivers customized sublingual immunotherapy drops to Iowa City residents after an initial telehealth consultation with a board-certified allergist.
-Treatment costs $59 per month and eliminates the need for weekly office visits.
+Yes, Curex sets up at-home SCIT (allergy shots) for Iowa City residents after an initial telehealth consultation with a board-certified allergist.
+Treatment costs $129 per month and eliminates the need for weekly office visits.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.